“Maybe not.” Maya eyes the woman sitting next to her and smiles.

 Maya bites her bottom lip.
 This woman sitting with her is really something.
-Maya can’t exactly put her finger on what it is that has made Maya reveal more than she would to anyone else.
-Maybe it’s Carina’s confidence or her own openness but Maya thinks it’s something other than that as well.
+She can’t exactly put her finger on what it is that has made Maya reveal more than she would to anyone else.
+Maybe it’s Carina’s confidence or her own opennessb but Maya thinks it’s something other than that as well.

 “I don’t know why I did.”
 She says honestly.

 “Bragging about your accomplishments, maybe?”
 Carina smirks and raises an eyebrow.

 “Maybe.”
 Maya wrinkles her brow together.
 Usually, she doesn’t brag.
 Most people that she’s trying to pick up don’t like a bragger.
 Actually, most people that she’s trying to pick up she doesn’t talk this much with.
 That leads to another thought.
 Is she trying to pick up this woman and bring her home for a quick hook up?

 When Maya set up shop at the bar tonight it was supposed to be by herself and for her to drink away her problems for the night and forget about everything.
 Instead, she’s barely had two drinks and has mostly been talking to the Italian sitting next to her.
 She wasn’t looking for a hook up.
 And she’s not really sure if this is turning into that or not.
 It’s far different from most situations she’s found herself in before.

 But then Carina is standing next to her, a hand on the small of her back.
 Maya just barely prevents herself from openly moaning at the touch.
 There’s a napkin from the bar being slid in front of her.

 “If you ever change your mind about the medal, let me know.”
 Carina whispers in her ear.
 “I am curious to see it, but I understand if you don’t want to show me or- anybody.”